|

 Date: September 24, 1993

-Awardee: Ted Irving, University of Victoria
+Lecturer: Ted Irving, University of Victoria

-Title: Rhododendrons, Plate Tectonics And Global Climate Change
+Title: Rhododendrons, Plate Tectonics and Global Climate Change

 1992 LECTURE